Here at St. Stephen’s we get a lot of questions from visitors, both Anglicans, and non-Anglicans. Here are some FAQs and some responses.

-As Anglicans we strictly adhere to the the principal that the Faithful should receive the Blessed Sacrament by partaking of both the Bread and the Wine.
+As Anglicans, we strictly adhere to the principal that the Faithful should receive the Blessed Sacrament by partaking of both the Bread and the Wine.
 This is outlined under the 39 Articles of Religion

 XXX.
 The Cup of the Lord is not to be denied to the Lay-people: for both the parts of the Lord’s Sacrament, by Christ’s ordinance and commandment, ought to be ministered to all Christian men alike.

 However, if you do not feel comfortable receiving both then feel free to receive one or the other.